Viimne reliikvia: Production

-Success

 A typical live action movie of the era had a standardised budget of 350,000 roubles.
 As a special case, the team of Viimne reliikvia managed to haggle themselves a budget of 750,000 roubles — more than double the customary.
 This lavishness paid off very well, as within the very first year, 772,000 tickets were sold in Estonia only.
 (Remarkably, Estonia's population at that time was around 1,300,000.)
 The movie set the absolute box office record for the entire Soviet Union in 1971 by selling 44.9 million tickets.
 It was distributed by the Soviet film export internationally in more than 60 countries.